Technology

 2 min

 The affected workers are distributed across seven subsidiaries of the telecomOf these, three are covered by the Collective Bargaining Agreement for Linked Companies (CEV): Telefónica de España, which will cut 2,925 jobs, almost 33% of its 8,892 employees; Telefónica Móviles, with 720 affected workers, equivalent to 20% of its 3,587 employees; and 120 at Telefónica Soluciones (11% of its 1,118 employees).
 In total, these three divisions account for 3,765 job losses.
-The voluntary redundancy process for these three companies will begin on December 29th and is open to employees with more than 15 years of service until December 31st, 2028.
+The voluntary enrollment process for these three companies will begin on December 29th, and employees with more than 15 years of service can enroll until December 31st, 2028.

-The others come from the so-called GUBs: Telefónica Global Solutions, from 8 to 3; From Telefónica Innovación Digital, 182 employees out of a total of 933 will be laid off, and from Telefónica SA, 294 workers will be affected.
+The others come from the so-called GUBs: Telefónica Global Solutions, where 638; Telefónica Digital Innovation, where 182 employees out of a total of 933 will be laid off, and Telefónica SA, where 294 workers would be affected.
 This totals 585 people, who will be eligible for the workforce reduction plan (ERE) if they have 13 years of service.
-To all these departures must be added the 175 layoffs at Movistar+, out of a total of 860 employees.
-The total number of layoffs, projected at 4,525, will depend on the volume of voluntary applications received, which could shift the final number within the range of 3,765 to 5,040, the minimum and maximum number of departures agreed upon for the three main business units.
+To all these departures must be added the 175 job losses at Movistar+, out of a total of 860 employees.
+The total number of job losses, projected at 4,525, will depend on the volume of voluntary applications received, which could shift the final number within the range of 3,765 to 5,040 people, representing the agreed minimum and maximum number of departures across the three main business units.
 For example, if 3,765 voluntary sign-ups occur, this will be the final number of redundancies, but if more people sign up, the total cannot exceed 5,040.
 Similarly, if the number of sign-ups is lower, forced redundancies will occur until the minimum of 3,765 employees is reached.

-The voluntary sign-up process will begin on December 29 for all subsidiaries except Movistar+, which will begin on January 7.
-For those covered by the collective bargaining agreement, the deadline will be January 26, while for the GUBs (General Union of Companies) it will be extended until January 29.
+The voluntary sign-up process will begin on December 29 for all subsidiaries except Movistar+, which will sign up on January 7.
+For those covered by the collective bargaining agreement, the deadline will be January 26, while for the GUBs (General Business Units) it will be extended until January 29.
 In the case of Movistar+, it will be extended until February 6.

 stats